Komodo Islands

 But how close?
 As a solution to this, you can zoom in on the animal.
 With the additional result that the environment becomes blurred.
 The attention is then drawn to the animal.
 And your living dinosaur looks nice on it.

-The Dutch were the first white people to set foot here.
+The Dutch were the first white people to set foot on the islands.
 The P.A.
 Ouwen Research Institute at the Ranger Station is one of the remains.
 Ouwen was the curator of the Zoological Museum in Bogor on the island of Java.
 He saw a dead Komodo dragon who was taken by the Dutchman Van Hensbrack in 1911.

 Ouwen gave the animal its current Latin name.
-In the Research Institute you can see how research is done on the various animals here, even if you shouldn't expect too much from it.
+In the Research Institute, you can see how research is done on the various animals, even if you shouldn't expect too much from it.
+It is located in the north of Komodo and is easiest to reach from the island of Sumbawa, which is located west of Komodo.

 Deer are one of the food sources for the Komodo dragon.